Differences Between HTML vs XML

 </contact-information>

-Note: Information in RED is Mark-up, and information in black is ordinary text.
+Note: Information in RED is Markup and information in black is ordinary text.

 - XML and XHTML have an infinite number of possible elements, whereas HTML follows a strict set of elements that are predefined.

 - One more interesting relationship between these two shares.
 One can be a subset of others, whereas others can’t be a superset of first.
-All HTML can be XML, but the reverse does not hold value unless it uses HTML elements and served as XHTML.
+All HTML can be XML, but the reverse does not hold value unless it uses HTML elements and serves as XHTML.

 - XML attributes have to be quoted and can’t be value-less.
 In certain conditions, HTML attributes need quotes and can omit redundant values unless it’s XHTML, in which case it assumes XML attribute rules.